dvsa/cvs-svc-trailer-registration/README.md

 ### Release

-Releases (tag, release notes, changelog, github release, assets) are automatically managed by [semantic-release](https://semantic-release.gitbook.io/semantic-release/) and when pushing (or merging) to `master` branch which is protected.
+Releases (tag, release notes, changelog, github release, assets) are automatically managed by [semantic-release](https://semantic-release.gitbook.io/semantic-release/) and when pushing (or merging) to `master` branch which is protected. [semver](https://semver.org/) convention is followed.
 <br>
 Please be familiar with conventional commit as described in the Contributing section below.
 <br>